himanshadwait/react-projects/README.md

           message={error.message}
         />
       )}

-      {/* if error contains the current state snapshot of error state then ErrorModal gets rendered */}
-      {/* else nothing happens.
+      {/* if error contains the current state snapshot of error state then ErrorModal gets rendered, else nothing happens.
 The only way of getting rid of the modal is to reset error to undefined or to null*/}

       <Card className={styles.input}>
         {/* Card is our custom component therefore it's only able to work with the props that we use inside this component. */}

         <form onSubmit={addUserHandler}>
           <label htmlFor="username">Username</label>
           <input